Navigating Money Conversations During The Holidays

 - Ask About New Year’s Resolutions.
 By now you should know about a couple of things you want to accomplish in 2022.
 Even if it’s something you promised yourself in 2021 and never did.
 Whether it’s working out more, focussing on your passion, reading more, or visiting a place you’ve never been, there are probably a few resolutions that can spike a good conversation.

-If Money Inevitably Comes Up
+If Money Conversations Inevitably Come Up

 When you talk about money (sometimes for the first time) with someone who is there to listen, ask questions, and ultimately offer guidance, the level of comfort and harmony in the conversation is much higher.